ChristopherAMyers/ChristopherAMyers/README.md

 * Experienced with the procedures for designing, optimizing, and documenting new software.
 * Unix operating systems, Git and GitHub versioning software.
 * OpenMP parallelization
+* An obsession for squeezing out every little bit of performance as possible from a program.

 #### Algorithms
 Experience with numerical optimization techniques, numerical integration, and linear algebra.
 Strong background in density functional theory and molecular mechanics algorithms.
-Familiar with Bayesian, maximum entropy and machine learning algorithms.
+Familiar with various machine learning algorithms.

 ### Contact Information
+I love to meet new people and hear about their work!
 Feel free to reach out to me at either my email
 * 📫 cmyers7@ucmerced, myerschris92@gmail.com, or you can message me on LinkedIn:
 * [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/christopher-myers-35b598125/)

 ### Publications
-If you're interested in my research, you might enjoy reading some of my publications:
+If you're interested in my research, you might find your own inspiration from some of my publications:

+1. **Christopher A. Myers**, Shao-Yu Lu ,Sapana Shedge, Arthur Pyuskulyan, Katherine Donahoe, Liang Shi, Christine M. Isborn.
+“Axial H-bonding Solvent Controls Inhomogeneous Spectral Broadening, Peripheral H-bonding Solvent Controls Vibronic Broadening: Cresyl Violet in Methanol.”
+[J. Phys.
+Chem.
+B 2024.](https://doi.org/10.1021/acs.jpcb.4c01401)
+    - This project used [MolSpecPy](https://github.com/tjz21/Spectroscopy_python_code) to generate UV-Vis spectra!

-1. **Christopher A. Myers**, Alan A. Chen.
+2. **Christopher A. Myers**, Alan A. Chen.
 A Fluctuating Density Energy Model for RNA Nucleobase Interactions.
 [ChemRxiv](https://doi.org/10.26434/chemrxiv-2023-1rvh3)
+    - Implimentation can be found at the [AmberFD](https://github.com/ChristopherAMyers/AmberFD) repo.

-2. Mengwen Yan, **Christopher A. Myers**, Gregory M. John, Vincent E. Meyers, Alan A. Chen, Jeremy I. Feldblyum.
+3. Mengwen Yan, **Christopher A. Myers**, Gregory M. John, Vincent E. Meyers, Alan A. Chen, Jeremy I. Feldblyum.
 Probing the Edges between Stability and Degradation of a Series of ZnSe-Based Layered Hybrid Semiconductors. [*Adv.
 Mater.
 Interfaces* 2022.](https://doi.org/10.1002/admi.202200347)

-3. Rebecca J. D'Esposito, **Christopher A. Myers**, Alan A. Chen, and Sweta Vangaveti, Challenges with simulating modified RNA: Insights into role and reciprocity of experimental and computational approaches. [*Genes* 2022.](https://doi.org/10.3390/genes13030540)
+4. Rebecca J. D'Esposito, **Christopher A. Myers**, Alan A. Chen, and Sweta Vangaveti, Challenges with simulating modified RNA: Insights into role and reciprocity of experimental and computational approaches. [*Genes* 2022.](https://doi.org/10.3390/genes13030540)

-4. **Christopher A. Myers**, Rebecca J. D’Esposito, Daniele Fabris, Srivathsan V. Ranganathan, Alan A. Chen.
+5. **Christopher A. Myers**, Rebecca J. D’Esposito, Daniele Fabris, Srivathsan V. Ranganathan, Alan A. Chen.
 CoSIMS: A Collision Simulator for Ion Mobility Spectrometry. [*J. Phys.
 Chem.
 B* 2019.](https://doi.org/10.1021/acs.jpcb.9b01018)
     - Software can be found at the [**CoSIMS Repo**!](https://github.com/ChristopherAMyers/CoSIMS)

-5. Srivathsan V. Ranganathan, Ken Halvorsen, **Christopher A. Myers**, Neil M. Robertson, Mehmet V. Yigit, Alan A. Chen.
-Complex Thermodynamic Behavior of Single-Stranded Nucleic Acid Adsorption to Graphene Surfaces. [*Langmuir* 2016.](https://doi.org/10.1021/acs.langmuir.6b00456)

 <!--